 Each image comes with a buffer timestamp and the PixelFormat given in the above table.
 This PixelFormat should be used to distinguish between the different image types.
-Images belonging to the same acquisition timestamp can be found by comparing the GenICam buffer timestamps.
+Images belonging to the same acquisition timestamp can be found by comparing the GenlCam buffer timestamps.

-7.1.7 Image stream conversions
+7.2.7 Image stream conversions

 The disparity image contains 16 bit unsigned integer values.
-These values must be multiplied by the scale value given in the GenICam feature Scan3dCoordinateScale to get the disparity values d in pixels.
+These values must be multiplied by the scale value given in the GenlCam feature Scan3dCoordinateScale to get the disparity values d in pixels.
 To compute the 3D object coordinates from the disparity values, the focal length and the baseline as well as the principle point are required.
-These parameters are transmitted as GenICam features Scan3dFocalLength, Scan3dBaseline, Scan3dPrincipalPointU and Scan3dPrincipalPointV.
+These parameters are transmitted as GenlCam features Scan3dFocalLength, Scan3dBaseline, Scan3dPrincipalPointU and Scan3dPrincipalPointV.
 The focal length and principal point depend on the image resolution of the selected component.
-Knowing these values, the pixel coordinates and the disparities can be transformed into 3D object coordinates in the camera coordinate frame using the equations described in Computing depth images and point clouds (Section 5.2.2).
+Knowing these values, the pixel coordinates and the disparities can be transformed into 3D object coordinates in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate frame using the equations described in Scan3dPrincipalPointV in the camera coordinate